 £100,000 legal expenses in order to obtain vacant possession

-Available for 6 or 12 month tenancies and for all tenant types (including housing benefit)
+Available for all tenant types (including housing benefit)

 The insurance policy is held against the property (not the tenancy) allowing the tenants to change without an impact on your policy (subject to any new tenancies meeting the qualifying criteria below)